wearecodets/phase-two/week-three/readme.md

-# Array, Objects, Conditionals, Iterators
+# Array, Arrow Functions, Iterators, Scope

 This week we will cover: